OAkaiO/BrettspielVerein/README.md

 ## Release the website
 ### Build the release
-To build the release, run the environment locally as described above.
-Then, run `docker exec brettspielverein_server_1 tar -cf dist/app.tar app/` to bundle the application up.
+To build the release, simply run the `buildDist.sh` script in the root folder.
+This will update the dependencies as required and zip everything up into a zip in the `dist` directory.

 ### Push the release to the host
 **Make sure to not delete the .env file during the installation process!**

 To "install" the website on the host, simply upload the created zip, and unzip it into the folder to which the URL is mapped.
-Then, create a `.env` file in the newly created folder based on the `.env.example` file, and fill in the appropriate values.
+Then, create or update an existing `.env` file in the newly created folder based on the `.env.example` file, and fill in the appropriate values.